-ANOVA and t-tests were applied to assess the demographic differentiations of the Facebook usage (see Table 5).
+ANOVA and t-tests were applied to assess the demographic differentiations of the Facebook usage as shown in Table 4 (Appendix).
 As for membership duration, according to ANOVA results, male students' mean values were assessed higher than were those of female students.
 Students who are younger with lower income and lower education level were found to be shorter membership duration than other students.
 As for the frequency of visits on Facebook, it is found that male students use Facebook more frequently than female students.
 As for number of friends, male students with higher income and education level who were 25 and over have more friends on Facebook than other students.